• Skip to primary navigation

 Once the timer goes off, let the pressure release naturally for 10 minutes.
 Release the remaining pressure manually and open the pot.
 Let the mixture cool down a bit.
 Using an immersion blender, blend the mixture until smooth.
 Transfer the paste to a bowl.

-If you do not have an immersion blender, then add the mixture to a blender and blend to make a smooth paste.
+If you do not have an immersion blender, add the mixture to a regular blender and blend to make a smooth paste.

 Rinse the insert and put it back.
 Press SAUTE.
 Add butter to the instant pot.
-Add the tomato-onion paste along with tomato puree, tomato ketchup, spice powders, and ½ cup of water.
+Add the tomato-onion paste, tomato puree, tomato ketchup, spice powders, and ½ cup of water.
 Let it cook for 8 to 10 minutes.
 Stir in between so that it doesn’t stick to the bottom.

 Pro Tips By Neha

 Use canned (tetra pack) tomato puree to make butter paneer masala.
-The taste of the canned puree is much intense which cannot be replicated by homemade puree.
+The taste of the canned puree is intense and cannot be replicated by homemade puree.

 Grind the masala to a fine paste.
 The gravy should be silky smooth.
 You can even pass the paste through a fine-mesh strainer to get really creamy curry.

-Add the cream and honey at the end of cooking.
-If you plan to freeze the gravy, skip adding honey and cream and add them at last when you are ready to serve.
+Add the cream and honey at the end of the cooking.
+If you plan to freeze the gravy, skip adding honey and cream and add them just before you are ready to serve.

-You can pan-fry the paneer until golden brown before adding it into the curry instead of adding it raw.
+You can pan-fry the paneer until golden brown before adding it to the curry instead of adding it raw.

 Serving Suggestions

-You can even serve it with Jeera Rice, Matar Pulao, or Veg Pulao.
+You can even serve it with Steamed Basmati Rice, Ghee Rice, Jeera Rice, Peas Pulao, or Veg Pulao.

-Paneer butter masala is a rich and creamy paneer curry where paneer cubes (Indian cottage cheese) are simmered in an onion tomato gravy.
+Paneer Butter Masala is a rich and creamy paneer curry where paneer cubes (Indian cottage cheese) are simmered in an onion tomato gravy.
 It is one of the most popular Indian curries served at restaurants all around the world.
-Learn to make the best paneer butter masala at home using my easy and simple recipe.
+Learn to make the best restaurant style paneer butter masala at home using my easy and simple recipe (vegetarian).

 4.42 from 17 votes